ArctosDB/documentation-wiki/_how_to/How-to-Search-for-Specimens.markdown

 * Each record in Arctos has zero or more "place assertions," which may range from 'we do not know' to complex spatial assertions.
 * Assertions may or may not be to the most precise geography.
 A collection might choose to use COUNTRY or COUNTRY, STATE, COUNTY.
 * Assertions may or may not be to the correct geography.
 Geography spatial data may encompass, intersect, or entirely avoid the corresponding locality assertion.
+* Practices and protocols vary wildly across and within collections.
+This is often related to legacy data, but an expectation that any group of records will adhere to any particular protocol will probalby not be fruitful.

+**Any Geographic Element** considers asserted locality and geography terms, plus geography search terms, plus terms pulled from various spatial query services including Arctos, GBIF, and GeoLocate.
+This field is intended to cast the broadest possible net, and should be expected to find inintended records.

+**Map Polygon** - zoom and pan the map to the area of interest, click the polygon icon (top-center, next to the 'stop drawing' hand), then click the vertices to create a polygon.
+(Doubleclick or click the hand to close the polygon; the search will fail without this critical step.)

+**Geography Shape Name** searches by geographic shapes, regardless of assertions.
+That is, a search for _A_ will find records where the locality "insersects" (see spatial map type) the named geography, even if the geographic assertion is for _Z_.

+**Spatial Match Type** is coupled with both **Map Polygon** and **Geography Shape Name**.
+4 options are available
+    * *contains* finds records entirely within the polygon (drawn or named).
+    * *intersects* finds records at least partially within the polygon (drawn or named).
+    * *not contains* finds records entirely or partially outside polygon (drawn or named).
+    * *not intersects* finds records which do not at all interrsect the polygon (drawn or named).
+**Place Term Type** together with **Place Term** are essentially **Any Geographic Element** with more control; these are terms gathered from various sources, but here it is possible to type them (for example, 'term as understood by GADM2')

+### Locality Attributes Magic

+**Age** and **Chronostratigraphy** are 'metadata terms' from various sources which provide less-specific ways to find localities.
+For example, a metadata query for Cisuralian will find assertions for Asselian because of a ``Cisuralian includes Asselian`` assertion on the ctchronostrat_series_epoch code table.

+### The Rest

+The rest of the locality section is limited to direct assertions.
+A search for **Locality Attribute Value** "Jurassic" will find "Jurassic" and nothing else (and assertions are generally to lithostratigraphic elements or finer-scales chronostratigraphic elements).
+A search for county=X will find records with that assertion and nothing else; it will find records that have the assertion but map elsewhere, and will not find records which map to the county but have a state-level assertion.

 ## Date/Collector